blog articlestate by state guide to child care licensing

 Every State Has it’s Own Laws

-The differences between requirements can be very subtle, but as Architects that specialize in the childcare industry, we stay on top of what each state requires.
+The differences between requirements can be very subtle, but as Architects that specialize in the child care industry, we stay on top of what each state requires.
+We closely monitor when various states change or update their local regulations.

 For instance, most states require 35 square feet per child, which coincides with the International Building Code.
 But there are always exceptions to the rule; Alabama, for instance, requires 32 sf per child instead.
 And then Mississippi reduces the area requirement even further, down to 25 square feet per child.
 Then there are the states like West Virginia, who require different area calculations based on the age of the children in the classroom.